 Counters and easily cleanable work surfaces

 Floors

+Daily

 Walls

+Monthly

 Ceilings

 Monthly

 Storage Shelves

 Monthly

 - B. The IV compounding room is segregated from normal pharmacy operations.

-Segregation when using a MIC may be either by physical walls or defined boundaries.
+Segregation may be either by physical walls or defined boundaries.
 Access to the IV compounding area is restricted to authorized personnel in an effort to minimize unnecessary traffic, employee distraction and/or potential microbial contamination. - C. Trash is removed daily. - D. Paper, cardboard and particulate materials are minimized in the area.
 Supplies are unpacked in an external area. - E. No food, chewing gum, or drinks are permitted in the IV compounding area. - F. Trays utilized in the compounding process are sanitized daily and as necessary.

 - G. Temperature is controlled and monitored in areas where drugs are stored.
 Room temperatures can range from 20° to 25° C, refrigerated item storage temperature range from 2° to 8° C, and frozen item storage temperature range form 25° to 10°.
-Temperature shall be monitored at least daily and results documented. - H. A positive pressure MIC or MIC-EDU is utilized for the sterile compounding of standard preparations. - A negative pressure MIC or MIC-EDU is utilized for the sterile compounding of hazardous substances.
-Refrigerated, frozen and controlled drug vials will be decontaminated in the MIC-EDU and stored in docking modules that can be placed in the proper environment until needed. - I. Storage is not required to be in a negative pressure environment but should be segregated from other drug products.
+Temperature shall be monitored at least daily and results documented. - H. A positive pressure 797P is utilized for the sterile compounding of standard preparations. - I. Storage is not required to be in a negative pressure environment but should be segregated from other drug products.